NVIDIA/optix-toolkit/Memory/README.md

 # Memory allocators - OptiX Toolkit

-This repository is a submodule of the [OptiX Toolkit](https://github.com/NVIDIA/optix-toolkit).
+This repository is part of the [OptiX Toolkit](https://github.com/NVIDIA/optix-toolkit).

 For recent changes, see the [CHANGELOG](CHANGELOG.md).